Choosing a Hypnotherapist

 Know what you need to make the right decision.

 I mentioned "disclosure".
 As it turns out, there's a bunch of things a legal hypnotherapist needs to go over with you when you first start seeing them.
 You can read the law for yourself here: RCW 18.19.060.
-But as it turns out, the state also provides a great tri-fold handout that summarizes a lot of things you should know before you work with a hypnotherapist.
+The state also provides a great tri-fold handout that summarizes a lot of things you should know before you work with a hypnotherapist.
 I have a copy here or you can get it from the state site here.
+You can view a copy of my disclosure form in advance in my forms library, located here.

 They say you can know someone by the company they keep.
-Professional association memberships are a way to verify the background of your hypnotherapist, but only in so far as you know and trust the reputation of the association itself.
+Professional association memberships are a way to verify the background of your hypnotherapist, but only if you can verify the reputation of the association itself.
 For example, I am certified by the National Guild of Hypnotists as a Hypnotherapist.
 You can look them up here and discover that they have been around for 60+ years, are a virtual "who's who" of hypnosis, and they have a well established and reviewed process to vet members before they certify them.
 Further searching on The Guild in Google will confirm their standing and by association, that of their members and certifications.
-Members in good standing of The Guild get a certificate and a wallet card, ask to see it.
+Members in good standing of The National Guild of Hypnotists get a certificate and a wallet card, ask to see the card.
 Click here to see mine.

 Hypnosis is all about "rapport."
 The better you get along with your hypnotherapist, to more likely you are to get good results.
 You should feel good about meeting with your hypnotherapist like you have found a "partner in crime" who is going to stick with you and take a personal interest in you.
 Their voice should make you want to make progress.
 It doesn't have to be relaxing necessarily, but if it's grating, that is going to have an adverse effect.
 Your hypnotherapist should make you feel comfortable and at ease.
 You should not feel pressured or unsupported.
 The conversation should be open and honest, and you should be able to talk about anything.